cAttte/mediawiki-languages/readme.md

 ### get(language: string, set?: string): Object

 Get the language data for a language.
 You can also directly access the `data` property.
 If `set` is not provided, all sets will be returned within an object.
 Otherwise, only the specific data for that set will be returned.

+### fallback(data: string | Object, english?: boolean): Object

+Fallback data from the `messages` set, to make sure the dataset is complete.
+It will merge the data with its fallbacks', its fallbacks' with its fallbacks' fallbacks', and so on.
+You can disable `english` to _not_ merge missing data with English at the lowest level, though all top-level fallback languages are complete anyway.
+The `data` parameter can be a language code, or custom language data with a `fallback` property.

 ### path: string